-Abstract-Video-based crowd behaviour analysis techniques aim at tackling challenging problems such as detecting abnormal crowd behaviours and tracking specific individuals from complex real life scenes.
-In this paper, an innovative spatio-temporal texture-based crowd modelling technique and its corresponding pattern analysis methods have been introduced.
-Through extracting and integrating those crowd textures from live or recorded videos, the so-called homogeneous random features have been deployed in the research for behavioural template matching.
-Experiment results have shown that the abnormality appearing in crowd scenes can be effectively and efficiently identified by using the devised methods.
-This new approach is envisaged to facilitate a wide spectrum of crowd analysis applications in the future through laying a solid theoretical foundation and implementation strategy for automating existing Closed-Circuit Television (CCTV)-based surveillance systems.
+Abstract - Crowd event detection techniques aim at solving real-world surveillance problems, such as detecting crowd anomaly and tracking specific person in a highly dynamic crowd scene.
+In this paper, we proposed an innovate texture-based analysis method to model crowd dynamics and us it to distinguish the crowd behaviours.
+To describe complicated crowd scenes, homogeneous random features have been deployed in the research for behavioural template matching.
+Experiment results have shown that the anomaly appearing in crowd scenes can be effectively and efficiently identified by using the devised methods.

-Keywords-component; Crowd behaviour; texture; Abnormality detection
+Keywords-component; crowd dynamics; texture model; spatio-temporal volume